DavidAnson/Utilities/README.md

 Dotfiles for Git and Zsh (Z shell)

+## exiftool-docker-container-image

+Docker script to build a container image containing Alpine Linux, perl, and ExifTool

 ## move-files-into-directories-by-date

 Move all files in the specified directory into subdirectories according to modified date